nfitzen/datapack-template/README.md

 Copyright (C) 2020 Nathaniel Fitzenrider

-This template is licensed under [CC0-1.0](LICENSE), with the exception of portions of the [.gitignore](.gitignore) file, which is licensed under the [Expat/MIT License](LICENSES/MIT.txt).
+This template is licensed under [CC0-1.0](LICENSE), with the exception of a portion of the [.gitignore](.gitignore) file, which is licensed under the [Expat/MIT License](LICENSES/MIT.txt).